‘OG Insta Golf Girl’ Paige Spiranac Stuns In A Low-Cut Crop Top: ‘It’s All About Feel And Confidence’

-Pro athlete Paige Spiranac has once again floored her 2.3 million Instagram followers after posting a video where she completed a series of putts in her living room while wearing a crop top and yoga pants ensemble.
+Pro athlete Paige Spiranac has once again floored her 2.3 million Instagram followers after posting a video where she completed a series of putts in her living room while wearing a crop top and yoga pants.

-The crop top was a white color that highlighted Spiranac’s sun-kissed skin from the Arizona sun.
-It also featured a deep plunging neckline that flaunted her cleavage, as well as cropping at the waist to show off her midriff.
+The top was a white color that highlighted Spiranac’s sun-kissed skin from Arizona rays.
+It also featured a plunging neckline that flaunted her cleavage, and the cropping at the waist showed off her midriff.

 Spiranac coupled the top with a pair of muted lavender yoga pants.
 The high-waisted cut flattered her hourglass figure, and the spandex material was sure to hug her every curve.

-The golfer styled her blond locks into a sleek straight look, and her hair cascaded to just past her shoulders.
+The golfer styled her blonde locks into a sleek straight look, and her hair cascaded to just past her shoulders.

-The clip showed Spiranac masterfully sink a number of putts on her at-home putting green.
-It started with Spiranac demonstrating the “Right Hand Low,” which is the most popular method seen on the green.
+In the clip, Spiranac masterfully sunk a number of putts on her at-home putting green.
+She started by demonstrating the “Right Hand Low,” which is the most popular method seen on the green.

 Next came its inverse, the “Left Hand Low.”
-It is the grip preferred by golfers such as Jordan Spieth, Kevin Chappell, and Pat Perez due to its reported more stable stroke.
+This is the grip preferred by golfers such as Jordan Spieth, Kevin Chappell, and Pat Perez due to its reportedly more stable stroke.

-The third technique demonstrated was “The Claw,” a method popularized by Chris DiMarco and Mark Calcavecchia.
+The third technique Spiranac demonstrated was “The Claw,” a method popularized by Chris DiMarco and Mark Calcavecchia.
 The grip neutralizes the dominant hand, which athletes have claimed leads to higher accuracy.

 Next came a “Quick Fire” putt, where Spiranac hit the ball almost immediately without any preparation.
 She still managed to sink it into the hole.